maikszusevics/IT-Security-Support-Bootcamp/Legislation/Human Rights Act.md

   - Any misuse, poor handling, or failure to secure data can breach this right.
   - This right underpins **data protection laws** like the **UK GDPR** and **Data Protection Act 2018**.

-> As a systems administrator, developer, or support agent, you're expected to protect user privacy—both legally and ethically.
+> As a systems administrator, developer, or support agent, you're expected to protect user privacy, both legally and ethically.

 ---